newrelic/newrelic-agent-init-container/README.md

 ```bash
 make -f tests/Makefile build-testapp
 ```
-7. Deploy the test app instrumented with the initcontainer.
+7. Deploy the test app instrumented with the init container.
 A browser window will open if the deployment succeeds.
 ```bash
 make -f tests/Makefile test
 ```